Plan Your Visit

 Welcome to the Wasabiverse.
 Let’s help you get started!

-WasabiCon is a weekend long (2-day) event designed as a convention for enthusiasts of anime, cosplay, tabletop gaming, video games and popular culture.
+WasabiCon is a 3-day weekend event designed as a convention for enthusiasts of anime, cosplay, tabletop gaming, video games and popular culture.
 For first-timers, it can seem a bit overwhelming, but we’re here to let you know everything you’ll need in order to have a successful and enjoyable experience.

 (Seasoned con-goers might also benefit from the information here since event culture changes from year to year.)